MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sendgrid.md

 - Exporting up to 100'000 profiles to SendGrid can take up to a few hours to complete.
 - The number of profiles that you can export to SendGrid is dependent and limited on your contract with SendGrid.

-## Setup connection to SendGrid
+## Set up connection to SendGrid

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **SendGrid** to configure the connection.

-1. Give your connection a recognizable name in the Display name field.
+1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connection.md#allow-contributors-to-use-a-connection-for-exports).